-Search carefully selected and tailor made authentic travel opportunities, gap year programs and unique vacation packages to the Caribbean.
+Search carefully selected and tailor made authentic travel opportunities and unique vacation packages to the Caribbean.

 The following countries make up the Caribbean region:

 The Caribbean is a really spectacular area of the world with paradise beaches and crystal clear seas.
 However, the character of the islands varies greatly, from relatively flat and non-volcanic landscapes on islands such as Barbados and Antigua to dramatic, rugged landscapes on other constituent islands of the Caribbean.
 There are so many adventures available to thrill seeking tourists with dramatic rugged spots throughout the region, so those looking for their ‘mountain-top experience’ can choose to escape the beach and join trekking, hiking and adventure holidays in the Caribbean.
 Whichever islands are included in your Caribbean experience, choose carefully if you would like to see the grandeur and beauty of these towering island giants.
 To really splash out on your trip go with an established operator we have listed on our website and for whatever type of holiday you opt for; try to fit in at least one mountaintop experience.